 Expand development team (with Wycliffe members or volunteers but also through contracting for team members)

-Add servers to support more projects
+Add servers to support more projects and/or work with Kalaam Media to provide the localized community sites and Language Forge to provide the sites that host the language data (in this case the LIFT dictionary.

 Funding for Phase II is projected in the section below.
 Funding is needed to continue the engagement with David Stacey as lead developer.
 Miscellaneous expenses include equipment and contracts to test cellular technology and continue support and the support of one or more web servers.
 Travel expenses for the team to meet once, leadership to meet once, and the team to meet for transition to SIL of the completed work.
 In addition, funds are included to expand the team with additional contractors which may include technical staff either locally or remote.